-This is a single component, 'stand-alone' qualification taken in addition to the three or four A Levels studied in the Upper Sixth.
+This is a single component, a 'stand-alone' qualification taken in addition to the three or four A Levels studied in the Upper Sixth.
 It offers students an opportunity to learn about project management while researching, studying and producing an extended piece of work on a topic of their own choice.

-The EPQ gives pupils the chance to:
+The EPQ gives students the chance to:

-- · understand and use research skills - design a project, taking responsibility for an individual task - · develop and improve independent, critical and reflective methods of work - take decisions and solve problems - extend their planning, research, critical thinking, analysis, synthesis, evaluation and presentation skills - develop their ICT and e-learning skills, applying new technologies where appropriate - show creative initiative and enterprise
+- · Understand and use research skills; - · Design a project, taking responsibility for an individual task; - Develop and improve independent, critical and reflective methods of work; - Take decisions and solve problems; - Extend their planning, research, critical thinking, analysis, synthesis, evaluation and presentation skills; - Develop their ICT and e-learning skills, applying new technologies where appropriate; - · Show creative initiative and enterprise.

 There are no formal entry requirements other than a real interest in the chosen project subject, a keen desire to research and explore various angles of it and sheer tenacity in managing an independent piece of work alongside their main A Level subjects.
 Students who decide to follow this independent course of study are mentored individually by a member of staff in addition to having small group sessions with the Extended Project Coordinator.
-Girls choose a topic to pursue at the end of the autumn term of the Lower Sixth, completing the first draft of an essay or project during the summer holidays, and finalising their projects during following term.
+Students choose a topic to pursue at the end of the Autumn Term of the Lower Sixth, completing the first draft of an essay or project during the summer holidays, and finalising their projects during the following term.